AlexandreDecan/sismic/docs/index.rst

 ..
-PySS documentation master file, created by sphinx-quickstart on Sun Dec  6 10:35:52 2015.
+Sismic documentation master file, created by sphinx-quickstart on Sun Dec  6 10:35:52 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Sismic's documentation!
 ==================================

-Sismic Interactive State Machine Interpreter and Checker, for Python >= 3.4

 .. image:: https://travis-ci.org/AlexandreDecan/sismic.svg
     :target: https://travis-ci.org/AlexandreDecan/sismic